fluffynuts/yafs/README.md

 A (small) collection of common promise-based functions I keep having to write around the `fs` module:

+- copyFile
+  - copy a file, with an option to overwite if existing
-- ls
+- exists
-  - list contents of folders, with options like recursion and regex-matching
+  - tests if the path exists (file or folder or other)
 - folderExists
   - tests if a folder exists by path
 - fileExists
   - tests if a file exists by path
+- ls
+  - list contents of folders, with options like recursion and regex-matching
-- exists
+- mkdir
-  - tests if the path exists (file or folder or other)
+  - create a folder (won't error if it already exists)
 - rm
   - deletes a file or folder (recursive)
 - rmdir